 BDS Planning & Urban Design is located in Seattle.
 Established in 2009, BDS offers comprehensive community development services, with emphasis on projects that require building consensus and unlikely coalitions, communicating complex information, demonstrating leading ideas, and shaping policy.
 Projects include strategic plans, downtowns & neighborhood centers, community visions, master plans, public & stakeholder engagement, and public decisions.
 BDS excels at synthesizing information about the built environment to help people shape their communities.

-Noel Frame has 16 years of communications, organizing and management experience.
-A former non-profit director and communications consultant, Noel now helps with operations and business development for BDS, as well as outreach and stakeholder engagement for clients.
-Noel holds a master’s degree in Political Management from George Washington University, and is a member of the Washington Legislature.
+Noel Frame has 18 years of communications, organizing and management experience.
+A former non-profit director and communications consultant, Noel now offers stakeholder engagement, strategy and facilitation for clients, as well as helps with operations and business development for BDS.
+Noel holds a master’s degree in Political Management from George Washington University, and is a member of the Washington State Legislature.
 She represents the Seattle neighborhoods of Ballard, Magnolia, Interbay, as well as Belltown (including the BDS office!).

 Jin has 20+ years of professional experience working with private companies and government agencies in project research and financial management.
-At BDS, she supports financial reporting, budget modeling, contract management and data analysis.
+At BDS, she supports clients with data and GIS analysis, and BDS with financial reporting, budget modeling and contract management.